-Actor Bill Paxton dies at 61
+Bill Paxton, actor in 'Twister' and 'Aliens,' dies at 61

 - He had more than 90 acting credits and was an "underrated" director

-(CNN)Actor Bill Paxton, whose extensive career included films such as "The Terminator," "Aliens" and "Titanic," has died, a representative for his family said in a statement.
+(CNN)Actor Bill Paxton, whose extensive career included films such as "Twister," "Aliens" and "Titanic," has died, a representative for his family said in a statement.
 He was 61.

 "It is with heavy hearts we share the news that Bill Paxton has passed away due to complications from surgery," the statement said.